 It's best to use cornstarch in a blueberry pie.
 The cornstarch really helps to thicken the berries and leaves you with a rich, jelly like filling that is perfect for pies!

-- Ginger Bread Cake
+- Blueberry Buckle Cake

-- Sugar Cookie Bars
+- Apple Crumble Bars

-Blueberry Crumble Bars
+Easy Blueberry Bars

 Ingredients

-- ½ cup salted butter softened, 1 stick
+- ½ cup salted butter ,softened, (1 stick)

-- 2 cups all purpose flour
+- 2 cups all-purpose flour

-- ½ cup white sugar
+- ½ cup granulated white sugar

 - 3 ½ cups fresh blueberries

-- ½ cup white sugar
+- ½ cup granulated white sugar

 - 1 tablespoon cornstarch